You can change your world by creating communities that become powerful movements which volunteers are attracted to.

-People congregate around a shared interest or cause.
-They join groups by the tens, hundreds and even millions around very specific niche areas.
-There is a group on Facebook called “I hate to wake up during a dream and it won’t come back”.
-It has over three million members!
-Patients go to the website, patientslikeme.com to find others who are dealing with the same medical issues.
-There is comfort in commonality.
+People are congregating around single interests.
+They join groups by the tens, hundreds and millions around very specific niche areas.
+Over three million people are members of the facebook group “hate to wake up during a dream and it won’t come back”.
+Patients go to the website, patientslikeme.com to find others who are dealing with the same issue.

 Understand why someone would want to volunteer

-When asked why he volunteers, a design student responded “to work with people I like, to do something I enjoy, and the cause is just a bonus.”
+When asked why he volunteers, a design student responded “to work with people I like, to do something I enjoy, and cause is just a bonus.

-1. Clearly define each role with a job description and expectations.
-You need to be very clear about what it is that you’re asking volunteers to join.
+• Clearly define each role with a job description and expectations.
+Ensure that the volunteer is in agreement with the job expectations and roles.
 Define your expectations related to working hours.
-Ensure that the volunteer is in agreement with the job expectations, hours and roles.
-Roles vary and some volunteers may have significant responsibility.
-Handle these volunteers nearly the same way you would handle staff person would.
+You may discover that people will want to work and receive feedback during times when staff is not available.
+Roles vary and a volunteer may have significant responsibility.
+Most of these roles require the volunteer be handled in nearly the same way a staff person would.

-2. Have an application process and ask for references.
+Make use of an application process complete with references.
 Take the time to check the references by phone.
-If you take their a volunteer’s position seriously, so will they.
+If you take their position seriously, so will they.
 Show respect to your volunteers by increasing their levels of responsibility when appropriate.
 Value your volunteers and make sure that no one feels they have been given a “junk job”.

-4. Provide flexibility regarding schedules.
-Clear agreements regarding the time commitment for each role creates an environment where a volunteer can make ministry work for them.
+• Provide flexibility regarding schedules.
+Clear agreements regarding time commitment creates an environment where a volunteer can make ministry work for them.

 Equip your volunteers